 Well, here ya go folks, zit-free hush puppies!
 Ok, now I’m cracking myself up….that sounds gross, sorry.
 However, I’m not sorry that these little hush puppies are vegan, gluten-free, oil-free and baked….making them healthy and guilt-free!

 If you are not from the south, then you may have no clue what the heck these are.
 Well, they are basically super popular where I’m from (Texas) and also very popular in Louisiana (where hubby is from).
 Basically, they are a cornbread type of ball that is deep fried in a bucket of oil.
-Pretty nasty, right?
+Kind of nasty, right, but really delicious, haha.
 They have chopped onions and sometimes corn inside them and a mild heat to them, I made mine very mild.
 They are really delicious and I’ve missed them, so I created a non-greasy version and they are still delicious, soft and full of flavor.
 Typically they are served with seafood, but I found myself VERY content just eating these all on their own!

 USING CORN FLOUR TO MAKE HUSH PUPPIES